 Projects have taken place worldwide in over 17 countries on topics as diverse as electronic health records, mental health, HIV testing, diabetes, health in prisons, and infection mapping.
 Read more about these excellent projects.

 How did the Small Grants Scheme start?

 The Small Grants Scheme was initiated by Joanna Schellenberg (Department of Disease Control) and Philippe Mayaud (Department of Clinical Research) in 2015 through the Wellcome Trust Public Engagement Leadership Programme.
 It expanded to all four Departments in the Faculty of Infectious & Tropical Diseases in 2016 through Faculty funding.
-Thanks to generous funding from the Wellcome Trust Institutional Strategic Support Fund and the individual Faculties, the Scheme in 2017 is available across the School for the first time.
+Thanks to generous funding from the Wellcome Trust Institutional Strategic Support Fund and the individual Faculties, the Scheme has been available across the School since 2017.